kodarn/Sparsnas/README.md

  -------------------------------------------------
           40C0 0008??49 0000 FF??
 47cfa27e ??
 ```
-The first and last values (17 & d3) have been static during our whole analysis so far.
+The first and last values (``17`` & ``d3``) have been static during our whole analysis so far.
 This makes them very dificult to work with.
-However, the byte in the middle column 'Data', with the value of 48, has been fluctuating since we started feeding the sensor with led blinks.
+However, the byte in the middle column 'Data', containing the value ``48``, has been fluctuating since we started feeding the sensor with led blinks.
 If we could figure out what this column is used for, perhaps we can solve it.
 Let summarize what we assumed (and partially have know) so far:
   * Len    - Length of payload bytes, starting with column Fix (070f) and ending befire the Crc16
   * ID     - Seems to be a sender ID of some sort
   * Cnt    - A 8-bit packet counter, wrapping at 0x7F (which makes it 7-bits acutally)